Last Updated on May 12, 2023 by lindseymahoney

 Dollhouse Living Room

-I added floral wallpaper and baby blue furniture to create a feminine aesthetic.
+A floral wallpaper accent wall and baby blue furniture create a sweet feminine aesthetic I was going for.
 Using leftover burlap from one of my projects in my art bin, I cut out a square to create an area rug for the living room.

 Dollhouse Bedroom

-Evelyn and I will furnish this room together.
+Evelyn and I will furnish this bedroom together.
 I painted the room white and installed a cute accent wall with little birds on it.
-I used another hairspray cap and tree trimmings to add some greenery to the space.
+Using another hairspray cap and tree trimmings, I added some greenery to the space.

 Dollhouse Makeover Source List